Polonius

 Polonius is a character in William Shakespeare's play Hamlet.
-He is the chief counsellor of the play's ultimate villain, Claudius, and the father of Laertes and Ophelia.
+He is the chief counsellor of the play's ultimate villain King Claudius, and the father of Laertes and Ophelia.
 Generally regarded as wrong in every judgment he makes over the course of the play, Polonius is described by William Hazlitt as a "sincere" father, but also "a busy-body, [who] is accordingly officious, garrulous, and impertinent".
-In Act II, Hamlet refers to Polonius as a "tedious old fool" and taunts him as a latter day "Jephtha".
+In Act II, Prince Hamlet refers to Polonius as a "tedious old fool" and taunts him as a latter day "Jephtha".

 Polonius connives with Claudius to spy on Hamlet.
-Hamlet unknowingly kills Polonius, provoking Ophelia's descent into madness, ultimately resulting in her (probable) suicide and the climax of the play: a duel between Laertes and Hamlet.
+Hamlet kills Polonius in a case of mistaken identity, provoking Ophelia's descent into madness, ultimately resulting in her (probable) suicide and the climax of the play: a duel between Laertes and Hamlet.

 Character

 Father of Ophelia and Laertes, and counsellor to King Claudius, he is described as a windbag by some and a rambler of wisdom by others.
 It has also been suggested that he only acts like a "foolish prating knave" to keep his position and popularity safe and to keep anyone from discovering his plots for social advancement.
 Throughout the play, Polonius is characterised as a typical Renaissance "new man", who pays much attention to appearances and ceremonious behaviour.
 Some adaptations show him conspiring with Claudius in the murder of King Hamlet.

 In Act 1, Scene 3, Polonius gives advice to his son Laertes, who is leaving for France, in the form of a list of sententious maxims.
 He finishes by giving his son his blessing, and is apparently at ease with his son's departure.
 However, in Act 2, Scene 1, he orders his servant Reynaldo to travel to Paris and spy on Laertes and report if he is indulging in any local vice.

 Laertes is not the only character upon whom Polonius spies.
 He is fearful that Hamlet's relationship with his daughter will hurt his reputation with the king and instructs Ophelia to "lock herself from [Hamlet's] resort".
 He later suspects that Ophelia's rejection of Hamlet's attention has caused the prince to lose his wits, and informs Gertrude and Claudius of his suspicion, claiming that his reason for commanding Ophelia to reject Hamlet was that the prince was above her station.
 He and the king test his hypothesis by spying on and interrogating Ophelia.

 In his last attempt to spy on Hamlet, Polonius hides himself behind an arras in Gertrude's room.
 Hamlet deals roughly with his mother, causing her to cry for help.
 Polonius echoes the request for help and is heard by Hamlet, who then mistakes the voice for Claudius' and stabs through the arras and kills him.

 Polonius's death at the hands of Hamlet causes Claudius to fear for his own life, Ophelia to go mad, and Laertes to seek revenge, which leads to the duel in the final act.